Professor of Legal Analysis, Writing, and Skills

 Professor Campbell is a former Chair of the Michigan Bar’s Children’s Law Section, and served on various task forces and workgroups of the Michigan Supreme Court Administrator's Office, including the Chief Justice's Adoptions Committee, the Attorney ad hoc Committee of the Foster Care Review Board, and the Permanency Planning Mediation Project.
 She was also a member of the Governor's Task Force on Children's Justice and the Governor's Finance Committee.

 Professor Campbell is founding Secretary of the Southwestern Inn of Court, and a Board Member at SlaveFree Today, based in Atlanta Georgia.
 SlaveFree Today is dedicated to research, theory, and practical application to eradicate slavery.
 Its journal is a unique nexus of critical thought for all fields relating to understanding and combating modern enslavement and human trafficking.
-Campbell also coaches a Southwestern Moot Court Team.
-She is a conference committee member for Global Legal Skills, a writer and committee member for the Legal Writing Institute's LWI Lives, active Lifetime Member of Scribes for Legal Writers, and former Editorial Board Member of the Michigan Child Welfare Law Journal.
-Her publications and presentation topics include Juvenile Justice, Foster Care, International Treatment of Children, Human Trafficking, Peacemaking, Language and Communication, and various aspects of the Scholarship of Teaching and Learning.
+She is a conference committee member for Global Legal Skills, a writer and committee member for the Legal Writing Institute's LWI Lives, committee member for LWI’s Bench and Bar Outreach, active Lifetime Member of Scribes for Legal Writers, and former Editorial Board Member of the Michigan Child Welfare Law Journal.
+Her publications and presentation topics include Juvenile Justice, Foster Care, International Treatment of Children, Human Trafficking, Peacemaking, Language and Communication, Teaching Values, and various aspects of the Scholarship of Teaching and Learning.